 Scream Fest is not your average amusement park.
 While others have their fair share of scary moments, particular rides and what-have-you that might score a couple notches on the scream canister a la Monsters, Inc., Scream Fest Houston makes other theme parks look like, well, a beloved Pixar movie.
 [Featured image: @therozyofficial]

-Will you be able to muster up the courage to tour all seven of the festival’s haunted houses?
+Will you be able to muster up the courage to tour all five of the festival’s haunted houses?
 Ranging from the medieval Castle of Doom, to a haunted graveyard, asylum, and a Texas Chainsaw Maze, you might just be happy to make it out of there alive.

 For a little more – just a little – lighthearted fun, the festival will feature a midway filled with Halloween-themed carnival games, vendors, and bars, as well as a big screen where you can watch horror movies, or even take part in shooting zombies.
 Furthermore, Scream Fest gives visitors the chance to take out the walking dead at their Zombie PaintBall attraction – entrance is included in the ticket price, though you’ll have to pay for paint.